mgorav/CNNImageRecoginition/README.md

 **NOTE:** Image augmentation for better results i.e. flip, invert etc etc images provided, hence helps in creating different observations of the images

-# How to use CNN Framework? - putting thins into prospective
+# How to use CNN Framework? - putting things into prospective

 1. Create a director imagedb
 2. With in imagedb create two subfolders: